apache/nuttx/configs/qemu-i486/README.txt

   create such a toolchain.

   NOTE: As of this writing, none of the released buildroot packages support the i486 build.
-This is only available in SVN or in any any 1.10 or later buildroot release.
+This is only available in GIT or in any any 1.10 or later buildroot release.

 Buildroot Instructions